 Cost – Starting from 500 Bolivianos – $72US – Bargain!

 Here’s how it went…

-9.00am – Back on the bus for a long uphill stretch and munch a complimentary sandwich en-route to the beginning the World’s Most Dangerous Road.
-Here you’ll receive more expert instruction and advice, including; ‘No selfies on the bikes’; and ‘Don’t be a f#cking idiot!’
-Very sound advice on a narrow, dirt track road with up to 400 metre drops to one side!
+9:00AM – Back on the bus for a long uphill stretch and munch a complimentary sandwich en-route to the beginning the World’s Most Dangerous Road.
+Here you’ll receive more expert instruction and advice, including ‘No selfies on the bikes’ and ‘Don’t be a f#cking idiot!’, very sound advice on a narrow, dirt track road with up to 400 meter drops to one side!